denistsoi/franklinchen.github.io/source/_posts/2012-04-29-attending-my-first-cmu-baroque-ensemble-concert.markdown

 ## Conclusion

 I enjoyed the concert and will probably continue to attend more by the CMU Baroque Ensemble, to continue my Baroque "education".
 It is, of course, not a professional ensemble, but it is great to see CMU students dedicated to performing Baroque music.

+### (Update of 2013-11-25)

+The fine trumpet player in this concert was [Erin Yanacek](/blog/2013/11/25/a-fine-trumpet-recital-by-erin-yanacek), whom I'd later coincidentally encounter through her writings and from meeting her by accident.